pegwymonie/okra/public/Aspects.md

 The aspect of Soul is a measure of inner strength and attunement to the universe at large.

 * a pious divine healer channeling the grace of their god
-* a righteous paladin weilding the fuy of their god to smite their enemies
+* a righteous paladin wielding the fury of their god to smite their enemies
 *

 Wisdom, Charisma, Constitution.
 Divine Magics, metaphysical skills, gut feeling.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjU1MzA3OSwyMDAyMDQ3OTM1LDUzMj
+eyJoaXN0b3J5IjpbNzU3MDAxNywyMDAyMDQ3OTM1LDUzMjUwNz
-UwNzQ3LDQ5NDIxNzk0NSwxMDc4NTA0NjE0LC02Njk0NzgwODEs
+Q3LDQ5NDIxNzk0NSwxMDc4NTA0NjE0LC02Njk0NzgwODEsLTEy
-LTEyODExNjAzOTcsLTEyNTQ3MTQ0MCwtMTQ1NDkxNzcwLC0xNj
+ODExNjAzOTcsLTEyNTQ3MTQ0MCwtMTQ1NDkxNzcwLC0xNjA2Nj
-A2NjU1ODQ1LDcwMTM3NDI3MSwxOTIzMzk5NDk1LC0xMzk0NDA0
+U1ODQ1LDcwMTM3NDI3MSwxOTIzMzk5NDk1LC0xMzk0NDA0MzMw
-MzMwLDEwMTIzNzA2NDFdfQ==
+LDEwMTIzNzA2NDFdfQ==
 -->